mrop/customgalleryprocessor/README.txt

 The alternative way is best shown by checking out the project and have a look at the examples.

-However the formal description is as follows ( with curtosy to Owen Knoote (o.knoote@onehippo.com )).
+However the formal description is as follows ( with courtesy to Owen Knoote (o.knoote@onehippo.com )).

 Imagine Scaling an image, I_original for a boundingbox B to an scaled image, I_scaled.